 Panch Prayag : Five Sacred Confluences of Alaknanda River

-Panch Prayag or the Fiver Confluences are five sacred confluence of River Alaknanda before to joining Bhagirathi River and forming the Holy Ganges River of India.
+Panch Prayag or the Fiver Confluences are five sacred confluence of River Alaknanda before joining the Bhagirathi River and forming the Holy Ganges River of India.
 India is one of the largest countries in the world and has one of the biggest river systems in the world.
 Throughout India, many rivers join and form a larger river but the confluence of River Alaknanda is considered sacred in Hinduism.
 The Panch Prayag or the Five Confluences are Devprayag, Rudraprayag, Karnaprayag, Nandprayag, and Vishnuprayag.
 At each Prayag rivers join the mainstream of Alaknanda River and at the end, Alaknanda and Bhagirathi River form Ganges River.
-Panch Prayag is important not only because they are mentioned in the various sacred Hindu Books, they are also important because they provided necessary accommodation to pilgrims while visiting the holy shrines of Badrinath and Kedarnath.
+Panch Prayag is important not only because they are mentioned in the various sacred Hindu Books, but they are also important because they provided necessary accommodation to pilgrims while visiting the holy shrines of Badrinath and Kedarnath.

-By the middle of 19th century, pilgrims visiting the shrines of Kedarnath and Badrinath used to travel by walking along the bank of River Alaknanda.
+By the middle of the 19th century, pilgrims visiting the shrines of Kedarnath and Badrinath used to travel by walking along the bank of River Alaknanda.
 At that time, the Panch Prayag was the place were pilgrims used to stop their journey, take some rest, pray to the temples situated at the junction of two rivers and then resume their journey.
 Nowadays most of the people visit the shrines of Badrinath and Kedarnath via their own vehicle and therefore these sacred confluences have somewhat lost their importance.
 But if you really want to enjoy your trip and gain some knowledge about Hinduism, one must visit each Prayag and know the story of the origin of each Prayag.
 In this article, I would be describing the five sacred confluences or Panch Prayag of Hinduism, the rivers joining at these confluences, the mythological story associated with each Prayag.
 We will also cover some more Prayag (confluences) in India which are not as famous as the above five but they too hold importance in India.

 Also Read: List of Rivers of India